 Eating out at a good restaurant is one of life’s many pleasures.
 More often than not though, restaurant foods tend to be heavily salted, with higher amounts of sugar and unhealthy fats than home-cooked food and so can impact our health if eaten over the long run.
 Enjoy complete control over portion size and what ingredients and foods you choose to consume with a bento.
 Need help deciding what size bento box is best for you?
 See here.

 5. It’s a delicious way to practice self-care (and care for others)Making yourself a bento is an act of caring for your future self.
 And of course, care towards your loved ones if you’re making them a bento too (how kind of you!)
 Adopting Japanese bento practices of preparing tasty and aesthetically pleasing bento will delight your senses, even on the most hectic of days.
 Remember, your bento doesn’t have to be fancy and of course, it doesn’t have to contain Japanese foods.
 Start with simple foods you like and gradually level up your bento skills over time.
 Bento boxes with multiple compartments can make your food look fancier, and food picks also effortlessly add a bit of fun (and convenience) to your meal!

 Onigiri Picks ($3)

 If making bento lunches is something new to you, we’ve got some tips here to get you started.
-Even during this COVID crisis, where many of us work and study remotely, preparing a bento lunch can be a beautiful ritual and routine to help you stay energized.
+Even in this era of Covid, where many of us work and study remotely, preparing a bento lunch to enjoy at home can be a beautiful ritual and routine to help you stay energized.
 What other ways has bento changed your life?
 Let us know in the comments below!